SangHoon-Yoon/Personal-academic-website/content/home/featured.md

 widget: featured

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 120

-title: Featured Publications
+title: Top 3 reads of the month
 subtitle: ""

 content: